elenagutiv/Linearisation-2015/case-studies/README.md

 > - QARMC (Abstraction Refinement Model Checker for Horn clauses, revision 123 or later)  in the same path as `run-tests-to-JSON.py` and `run-tests-to-plot.py` files.
 The executable file name is assumed to be `qarmc-latest.osx` but it can be changed by editing the script (see second section below).
 > - Pyhton 3.5.0 or greater to execute both python scripts.
 > - SWI-Prolog Version 7.2.3 or greater.
->- To generate plots Mustache will be needed (for further information see [README.md](https://github.com/elenagutiv/Linearisation-2015/blob/master/plot-scripts/README.md))
+>- To generate plots, Mustache will be needed (for further information see [README.md](https://github.com/elenagutiv/Linearisation-2015/blob/master/plot-scripts/README.md))

 ----------